ChristinaJackson/trivia-app-vanillaJS/README.md

 1. Clone the project
     - To clone this project, follow these instructions: [GitHub Documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 2. Make sure you have Node.js downloaded:
-    - In CMD run `node -v`
+    - In the command line(CMD) `node -v`
     - If not you can download it here [Node.js](https://nodejs.org/en/download/)
-3. In the command line(CMD) run
+3. In CMD run
      - `npm install http-server -g`
 4. Navigate to the project folder in the CMD and run
     - `http-server`
-    - this will start a local server
+    - This will start a local server
-    - copy the http address listed in the command line and paste into your browser
+    - Copy the http address listed in the command line and paste into your browser
-    - run the index.html file to start the app
+    - Run the index.html file to start the app

 **Alternatively**
-- After cloning the project, you can use the Live Server extension in VSCode to run the project from the index.html file.
+- After cloning the project in step 1, you can use the Live Server extension in VSCode to run the project from the index.html file.
 [Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## How it Works
 ![Image of project start page](./projectImages/triviaInAction.gif)